-We know those salty fried foods are delicious but when you’re late-night cravings hit try your best to stay clear of the drive-thru.
+We know those salty fried foods are delicious, but the next time your late-night cravings hit, try your best to stay clear of the drive-thru.
 Greasy foods move very slowly through the digestive system which means your digestive system will be working really hard when you sleep.

 Indulging in fried foods in moderation can be okay, and should be enjoyed just preferably not right before bed if you’re hoping to get a good night’s rest!